Robert Mitchum: Death

 A lifelong heavy smoker, Mitchum died in his sleep at 5 a.m. on July 1, 1997, at his home in Santa Barbara, California, from complications of lung cancer and emphysema.
 His wife of 57 years, Dorothy, was by his side.

 Mitchum's body was cremated and, on July 6, his ashes were scattered into the Pacific Ocean off the coast near his home.
 The private ceremony was attended by only his family members and his longtime friend Jane Russell.
 The cenotaph was placed in his memory in his wife's family plot at the Odd Fellows Cemetery in Camden, Delaware.
 Mitchum's wife, Dorothy, died on April 23, 2014, at age 94.
 In accordance with the couple's wishes, her ashes were also scattered at sea so that they could be symbolically reunited at Easter Island.

-Controversies

-At the 1982 premiere for That Championship Season, an intoxicated Mitchum assaulted a female reporter and threw a basketball that he was holding (a prop from the film) at a female photographer from Time magazine, causing a neck injury and knocking out two of her teeth.
-She sued him for $30 million in damages.
-The suit eventually "cost him his salary from the film".